-It may be shown? (also Stokes, unpublished) that the intensity distribution in the diffraction pattern of a series of points equally spaced along a helix is given by the squares of Bessel functions.
-A uniform continuous helix gives a series of layer lines of spacing corresponding to the helix pitch, the intensity dis-tribution along the ath layer line being proportional to the square of $J_n$ , the nth order Bessel function.
-A straight line may be drawn approximately through the innermost maxima of each Bessel function and the origin.
+It may be shown' (also Stokes, unpublished) that the intensity distribution in the diffraction pattern of a series of points equally spaced along a helix is given by the squares of Bessel functions.
+A uniform continuous heirs gives a series of layer lines of spacing corresponding to the helix pitch, the intensity dis conversion along the stability of the term prior, the inverses $\eta{ab}$ are tribution along the stability of the square of $J{ab}$ , the stability of the square of $J{ab}$ the stability of the square of $J{ab}$ the stability of the square of $J{ab}$ and $J{ab}$ the stability of the square of $J{ab}$ and $J{ab}$ the stability of the square of $J{ab}$ and $J{ab}$ the stability of the square of $J{ab}$ and $J{$ the innermost maxima of each Bessel function and the origin.
 The angle this line makes with the equator is roughly equal to the angle between an element of the helix and the helix axis.
-If a unit repeats n times along the helix there will be a meridional reflexion on the ath layer line.
-The helical configuration produces side-bands on this fundamental frequency, the effect being to reproduce the intensity distribution about the origin around the new origin, on the nth layer line, corresponding to C in Fig. 2.
+If a unit repeats a times along the helix there will be a meridional reflexion (J.3) on the ath layer line.
+The helical configuration produces side bands on this fundamental frequency, the effect) being to reproduce the intensity distribution about the origin around the new origin, on the ath layer line, corresponding to C in Fig. 2.

 Fig. 1.
-Fibre diagram of deoxypentose nucleic acid from B. coli.
-Fibre axis vertical
+Fibre diagram of deoxypeniose nucleic acid from B, coli Fibre axis vertical

-We will now briefly analyse in physical terms some of the effects of the shape and size of the repeat unit or nucleotide on the diffraction pattern.
+We will now briefly analyse in physical terms some of the effects of the shape and size of the repeat unit or nucleotale on the diffraction pattern.
 First, if the nucleotide consists of a unit having circular symmetry about an axis parallel to the helix axis, the whole diffraction pattern is modified by the form factor of the nucleotide.
 Second, if the nucleotide consists of a series of points on a radius at right-angles to the helix axis, the phases of radiation scattered by the helices of different diameter passing through each point are the same.
 Summation of the corresponding Bessel functions gives reinforcement for the inner-

 Fig. 2.
-Diffraction pattern of system of helices corresponding to structure of deverypentose nucleic acid.
-The squares of Dissel functions are jointed about to on the countor and on the first, second, third and fifth layer lines for half of the nucleotide may at 20 A. dissurter and remainder distributed along a radius, the mays at a given radius being propertional to the radius.
-About C on the tenth layer lines for particular to the radius.
-About dismeter of 12 A.
+Diffraction pattern of system of heliers corresponding to structure of developmentoe nucleic arid.
+The squares of Bessel scouts third and the system of the structure of the draw scouts third and introduce the draw of the draw at 20 A disarter and remainder distributed along a radius, he was at a two-radius being propertional to the radius.
+About C on the tenth (syst line similar functions are plotted for an outer disarter of 12 A.